 The Mate 10 runs on the Kirin 970 CPU with Mali G72 GPU and it comes with 4GB of RAM, while the Mate 10 Pro has 6GB.
 There is 64GB of storage in the Mate 10 with microSD support for storage expansion and a 4000mAh battery runs the show.

-The Mate 20 will no doubt opt for the latest Kirin processor, or the Kirin 970, which is used in the P20 and P20 Pro and we wouldn't be surprised to see an increase to 6GB of RAM, like the P20 Pro and Mate 10 Pro.
-Whether the Mate 20 will ditch microSD support like the P20 devices is unclear for now, but we wouldn't be surprised to see an increase in internal storage either way and dual SIM is also expected.
+The Mate 20 will no doubt opt for the upcoming Kirin 980 processor, expected to be revealed in full at IFA 2018, or the Kirin 970, which is used in the P20 and P20 Pro and we wouldn't be surprised to see an increase to 6GB of RAM, like the P20 Pro and Mate 10 Pro.
+Whether the Mate 20 will ditch microSD support like the P20 devices is unclear for now, but we would expect to see an increase in internal storage either way and dual SIM is also likely.

 A large battery capacity is likely to remain for the Mate 20 too as it has done for all preceding Mate devices, but we'd hope to see wireless charging introduced, a feature still missing from Huawei devices, even in the case of the P20 and P20 Pro.